letoram/tui-bindings/lua/doc/lua-tui.md

 Where the most common one, paste, is similar to a bounded set of utf8 inputs.

+## Bchunk

-Bchunk comes as a generic 'here is a stream of bytes, do something with it', possible as a response to an announcement that your application understands a certain extension pattern:
+Bchunk or 'blob' transfers,  come as a generic 'here is a stream of bytes, do something with it', possible as a response to an announcement that your application understands a certain extension pattern:

-    mycontext:bchunk_support({"png", "bmp"}, {"png, bmp"})

-These are to be understood as convenience features for the outer display system to integrate with some kind of data import/export path (like a file manager).
-The decision to opt for an extension rather than some MIME-like notion of type is simply the stance that it is always dangerous to believe or assume that a a metadata type tag authenticates its data, integrity and origin.
-Parsers should always assume broken data first, and respond aggressively - in contrast to the often adopted doctrine of 'Postel's Principle'.

-vpaste and apaste are special as they also need to be bundled with functions that can encode/decode/present this data - unless your application has specific provisions for it already.
+    mycontext:announce_io("png;bmp", "png")

+This would tell the other end that this context support arbitrary opening 'png' and 'bmp' files, and saving to 'png' ones.
+The user can invoke this via any implementation defined means exist on their end.

+    mycontext:request_io(nil, "*")

+This would tell the other end that we would really like the user to be queried for something to store with any kind of type.
+This is still not guaranteed to be honored.

+This assumes that you also provide an bchunk\_in, bchunk\_out handler.
+Both of these have the prototype:

+    bchunk_in(self, blob, id)

+The blob is a user-data that can be used in a few ways.
+Internally it encapsulates a file descriptor wrapped around some buffering.
+For input, you can use 'data\_handler' to assign a callback that will receive buffers as they arrive.
+This is handled as part of the 'process' call.

+For bchunk\_out the 'data\_handler' can also take a string buffer itself, and sending / closing / management will be handled internally entirely.

+These methods are preferredas they are asynchronous and non-blocking.
+If you want, you can call the 'lua\_file' method on the blob that will transform it into a normal Lua 'file' type metatable, with all the caveats that entail.

 # System